-By: Marilyn L. Davis

 Phase One: The Most Contradictory

 Newly recovering people are fragile and most prone to relapse.
-While the consequences of your recent use may have gotten your immediate attention, the incidents of defiance, ambivalence, and resistance are most widespread at this time.
-You may show arrogance, shame, guilt, non-compliance, and dishonesty.
+While the consequences of their recent use may have gotten their immediate attention, the incidents of defiance, ambivalence, and resistance are most widespread at this time.

 - Overly dramatic

-A certain percentage of you will be ready to embrace change.
-You feel relieved and ready to stop your use, self-defeating behaviors, and any criminal activities.
+Then others are no longer on the fence; they want to change.
+They are relieved and ready to stop their use, self-defeating behaviors, and any criminal activities.

-However, a higher percentage of people will be afraid, distrustful, and ambivalent about changes.
 Some are only willing to give up the illegal drug use and not make other significant changes.
-Others engage in criminal thinking and behaviors whether you relapse or not.
+Others engage in criminal thinking and behaviors whether they relapse or not.

 Relapsing and Phase One

 Phase One is about education.
 Shame, guilt, and unresolved issues are often the likely underlying causes of relapse.
-However, premature delving into these issues will often increase the relapse rate.
+However, premature delving into these issues will usually increase the relapse rate.

 Some of you do not believe you have a problem and will test that theory with another use.
 Some of you will show a sense of uniqueness, entitlement, or arrogance.

 Others feel depressed, sad, and discouraged.
 Many feel ashamed or embarrassed.

 A few will be drastically impaired from their use.
-However, all of you need to understand that your symptoms are predictable, familiar, and widespread without negating your feelings about each situation.
+However, everyone needs to understand that these symptoms are predictable, familiar, and widespread without negating feelings about each situation.

 Identifying commonality, coping mechanisms, and exploring change is frightening for all people.
 Replacing with a common language, communication skills, and shoring up defenses with healthy alternatives help defend against relapse.

 Phase Two: Self-discovery

 Early recovery is an upsetting and stressful time for people as they expose shortcomings and self-defeating behaviors.
 It is painful to recognize how many people we harmed in our use.
 During this phase, people realize that recovery is not pain-free but directed pain to promote change.
-However, the pain can and does have a purpose; it can motivate you to change.
+However, the pain can and does have a purpose; it can motivate people to change.